ICT Hub

 The ICT Hub was a project in the UK that aimed to support voluntary and community-based organisations in England with their technology needs.
 It was set up in 2005 and closed in 2008.
 The Hub worked to create sustainable environment whereby charities and community groups can benefit from the use of information and communications technology (ICT).

+Services

 Smaller organisations can benefit enormously from effective use of technology, whether this is by building a website to communicate with its beneficiaries, or creating a database to manage its members.
 However charitable organisations often do not have the funds or expertise to implement technological solutions successfully.
 The ICT Hub aimed to help charities overcome these barriers.
 To achieve this the Hub offered services and support including: